reichlab/docs.zoltardata/docs/Forecasts.md

 > Note: Downloading multiple forecasts is currently available only to users with Zoltar accounts.
 >
 > Note: As mentioned at [Jobs](Jobs.md), downloading a forecast is done in a separate worker process because it may take more than a handful of seconds to run.
-Thus the workflow is based on that (see [Job workflow](Jobs.md#workflow) for details).
+Thus, the workflow is based on that (see [Job workflow](Jobs.md#workflow) for details).

 Forecasts are downloaded by executing a [forecast query](ForecastQueryFormat.md) by either a) [Zoltar API](Api.md) using the [Zoltar libraries](ApiIntro.md), or b) via a simple web UI form (shown below).
 In both cases you need to follow these steps: